Doors Open to Small Group Ministry

 Throughout the summer, members of the Small Group Steering Team have been chatting with congregation members at a weekly Small Group Ministry information and sign-up table following the Sunday worship service.
 If you were one of the folks who provided us with input or expressed an interest by placing your name on the interest/sign up sheet, you can expect a follow-up contact from the steering committee soon as small group sessions get underway this fall.
 As a result of our conversations, the Small Group Steering Committee is pleased to announce a new set of options for participation in small groups during the 2018-19 church year.

-Thursday evening 7-9 pm at participants’ homes
+Thursday evening 7-9 pm at participants’ homes (first Thursday each month)

 Thursday afternoon 2-4 pm at participants’ homes